 NordVPN is certainly strong for streaming and anybody trying to get round apps that have been blocked because of where you are in the world, but it really stands out for its added security features.
 If keeping your online activity private is your main concern, NordVPN is a great choice.

-Security-wise, ExpressVPN uses your choice of OpenVPN and IKEv2 protocols - not to mention its even speedier Lightway option.
-It claims no logging of network traffic (a claim audited and verified independently), and 24/7 customer support is available via email or live chat.
+Security-wise, ExpressVPN offers both its very own Lightway or OpenVPN protocols, claims no logging of network traffic (a claim audited and verified independently), and 24/7 customer support is available via email or live chat.
 Basically, it's a ridiculously well kitted out VPN.

-Unlocking streaming services is grist to ExpressVPN's mill.
+Unlocking streaming services is all in a day's work for ExpressVPN.
 In our tests, it got us access to multiple foreign Netflix catalogs, BBC iPlayer, Hulu and more from abroad without difficulty.
 And it's tried and tested for watching sport and cricket from other countries, too - it easily got us access to Hotstar content in our office away from India.

 ExpressVPN offers a 30-day money-back guarantee, so you can try before you truly commit.
-Subscriptions are a bit more expensive than many rivals, but there is a special offer open to you lucky TechRadar readers...
+Subscriptions are a bit more expensive than many rivals, but there is a special offer open to TechRadar readers only...

 Surfshark is undoubtedly the rising (Hot)star of the VPN world.
 It's probably fair to say that its clean and friendly interface and branding are a tad less intimidating than some of the competition.
-And the pricing certainly is - nobody really comes close to stealing away Surfshark's spot at the top of our best cheap VPN countdown.
+And the pricing certainly is - earning it the top spot on our cheap VPN countdown.
 You can subscribe to a two years for around $60 (roughly 4,500 rupees) - or the equivalent of less than $2.50 (185 rupees) per month.

 But unless you're an advanced user that wants all the features going, you won't feel short-changed by Surfshark.
-For starters, it's available to use on as many devices as you can handle in your household on the same, low-priced account.
-It's available on Windows, Mac, iOS, Android, Linux and a whole host of other gadgets.
+AES-256 encryption, several protocols to choose from, DNS protection, split tunnelling and even an extra protection layer with a Double VPN hop: these are some of the features you will get.
+You can even use it on as many devices as you can handle in your household on the same, low-priced account.
+Surfshark apps are available on Windows, Mac, iOS, Android, Linux and a whole host of other gadgets.

 There are a lot of reasons why we rate NordVPN so highly.
 It's a dream for streamers, is a doddle to use, includes a suite of clients and apps for pretty much every platform, has over 5,000 servers to connect to, and does it all with some of the fastest connections speeds that independent lab AV Test saw in Asia.

 But possibly the biggest feather in NordVPN's cap - especially for the online security cautious in India - is its extra, unique security features.
-As well as all the usual protocols and standard 256-bit AES encryption, it also throws in Double VPN (so that your traffic goes through its encrypted servers not once but twice) and Onion Over VPN (sending all your data through the super secure Onion network as well) options that you can turn on if you are particularly concerned about your ISP being able to see what websites you're browsing - or just think the idea of being spied on is a bit distasteful.
+As well as all the usual protocols and standard 256-bit AES encryption, it also throws in Double VPN (so that your traffic goes through its encrypted servers not once but twice) and Onion Over VPN (sending all your data through the super secure Onion network as well) options.
+Those are ideal to protect all your data from the more and more intrusive Indian ISPs.

 Outside of security, this provider can supply dedicated IP addresses that should again help defeat any potential slow down and its Quick Connect tool helps you get started on the most optimal server for you.
 And while it may not quite match Surfshark for pure price, NordVPN still isn't what you'd call expensive.